 The pitch, or angle, of your roof will also affect the overall costs because hard-to-reach areas will require extra equipment.
 Keep this in mind if your roof has steep slopes or sharp angles.

-You must also take into account what your roofing contractor charges for labour.
+You must also take into account what your contractor charges for labour.
 And make no mistake — you should hire a skilled roofer.
-There are many safety concerns with roofing, so you should hire a skilled team that:
+There are many safety concerns, so you should hire a skilled team that:

 - Can provide you a written quote